JimmyPun610/BarcodeScanner.Mobile/README.md

 ```

 2. It is all about the camera view, use it on the page.xaml.
 For now, it will spend your whole width of the screen and the height will be equal to width.

+#### VirbationOnDetected: Indicate the device will vibrate or not when detected barcode, default is True
+#### DefaultTorchOn: Indicate the torch will on or not when the view appear, default is False
 ```XAML
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"
              xmlns:x="http://schemas.microsoft.com/winfx/2009/xaml"